bernie-haxx/Deployment_to_heroku_django/README.md

 In this tutorial I will deploy an existing project, [moringa-tribune-hosting](https://github.com/newtonkiragu/mtribune-hosting).
 It's an very simple open-source Django project, that shows news posted.
 Its available on [github](https://github.com/newtonkiragu/mtribune-hosting) so you can actually clone the repository and follow along or try it on your own existing django project.if you had problems with making the repo in heroku you can run :

+And do this in the root folder where the manage.py is...i think you might find it.
 ```bash
 heroku git:remote -a <application name>
 ```